davecoulter/YSE_PZ/docs/install.rst

 Environment file
 ----------------

-For docker compose to run :code:`YSE_PZ` and its associated services environment variables like systems ports and volumes need to be set.
+For docker compose to run :code:`YSE_PZ` environment variables like systems ports and volumes need to be set.
 This is done by creating a :code:`.env` file in the :code:`YSE_PZ/docker` directory.